Beginnings

 Thoughtless awareness is awake.

-• Ignorance is closed.
 Not knowing is open.

-• Ignorance is defended.
 Not knowing is humble.

-• Ignorance is unconscious.
-Thoughtless awareness is presence.
+Thoughtless awareness is Presence.

-The more we can rest in not knowing,
+The more we rest in not knowing,

-the more we return to peace.
+the more we return to Peace.

-It will rise gently, from within.
+from within.

 Outward to Grow, Inward to Peace